AbbyNode/easyweb-history-downloader/README.md

 # EasyWeb History Downloader

-This is a userscript for downloading your transaction history from TD EasyWeb (TD Canada Trust online banking).
+This is a userscript for downloading your transaction history from TD EasyWeb.

 ## Features
 - Downloads your account transaction history as a CSV file.